OldManUmby/Sundered-Shadows/Manuscript/Dev Notes.md

 ## Ranges

 Ranges, or zones, are measured in areas.
 An area is approximate and non-tactical; no exact measurements exist.
-The gamemaster determines the size of each zone according to the number of areas involved, the situation, and the character's actions.
+The shadowmaster determines the size of each zone according to the number of areas involved, the situation, and the character's actions.

 Everything in reach or a few steps away is within 1 area, called the immediate area; this is close range.
 Most actions are performed in the immediate area, with only a few extending into other zones.
 Everything up and through 3 areas away is near range, called nearby or the surrounding area.
 Beyond 4 areas is far range and covers everything within sight and in focus, where details can still be distinguished, perhaps out to 6 areas.
 Still within sight but out of focus lies distant range, approximately 7+ areas away.
 Remote areas are further still, beyond the sight of a character. `Self is technically not a range but is included here for obvious reasons.`